 The hike introduces visitors to three of the Interlaken region’s finest waterfalls.

 The hike can be done in one trip, or broken up into several stages.
 Those who cover the whole trail can expect to see meadows, the lakeside, woodlands and jagged cliffs.

-Other highlights on the trail include seeing the fairytale castle that is the Grandhotel Giessbach, and a ride on Switzerland’s oldest tourist funicular.
+Other highlights on the trail include seeing the majestic Grandhotel Giessbach, and a ride on Switzerland’s oldest tourist funicular.

 Ballenberg Open-Air Museum

 Similar to other open-air museums across the world, the one at Ballenberg near Brienz allows visitors to sample the Swiss lifestyle of bygone days.
 Buildings that are hundreds of years old have been brought here from all over the country.

 The natural landscape, farm animals and Wyssensee nature reserve and lake delight visitors of all ages, and the idyllic, unspoiled site also features stone paths, forest, green hills and unpaved roads.